 Note: Percentage values in parentheses indicate differences of alternatives compared to NAA.
 Table only includes annual mean responses and does not consider model uncertainty.

 Northern anchovy generally occur well downstream of the Delta.
 Any potential changes in salinity as a result of Alternatives 1, 2, and 3 would be small relative to the salinity tolerance of northern anchovy (Baxter et al. 1999).
 Kimmerer et al. (2009) showed for northern anchovy that neither indices of abundance nor indices of habitat extent were related to X2, which is an index of Delta outflow and its effects.
-This observation, coupled with the small differences in salinity between Alternatives 1, 2, and 3 and the NAA, indicates that the alternatives would have minimal effects on northern anchovy.
+This observation, coupled with the small differences in salinity between Alternatives 1, 2, and 3 and the NAA, indicates that Alternatives 1, 2, and 3 would have minimal effects on northern anchovy.

 CEQA Significance Determination and Mitigation Measures for Alternatives 1, 2, and 3

 Operations impacts of Alternatives 1, 2, and 3 on starry flounder and northern anchovy would be less than significant, as indicated by the very small differences compared to existing conditions in bay otter trawl abundance for starry flounder as a function of mean March–June X2, limited entrainment risk, and small effects to salinity relative to northern anchovy salinity tolerance.
+Operation of Alternative 1, 2, or 3, would not have a substantial adverse effect, either directly or through habitat modifications, on starry flounder and northern anchovy.
+Operations of Alternative 1, 2, or 3 would be less than significant

 NEPA Conclusion for Alternatives 1, 2, and 3